nolecram/HelpMeCopilot/README.md

 ### Coding on Different Frameworks
 Examples and experiments using different programming frameworks and libraries.
 This includes web development frameworks, data science libraries, and more.

+### Terraform LAMP Stack Deployment
+This section provides an example of deploying a LAMP stack (Linux, Apache, MySQL, PHP) on Azure using Terraform.
+The Terraform files for this deployment can be found in the `modules/lamp_stack` directory.
+This example demonstrates how to define resources, configure security groups, and set up a LAMP stack on an Azure virtual machine.

 ## Getting Started

 To get started with the experiments in this repository, follow these steps: